How to sell a gun in Connecticut

 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) provides guidelines for these transactions.

-The first step is to create an account.
+The first step is to start an offer.

 Fill out a short form and upload a few photos to help us identify your firearms and their condition.
 We will be in touch with you throughout the entire process.